OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 | Control Shadow Interface              |                           Enabled                            |
 | Completion Timeout Interface          |                           Enabled                            |

 The PCIe PF, VF and Base Address Register (BAR) configuration can be modified in the PCIe Subsystem Platform Designer GUI interface.
-The current implementation for the OFS FIM for Intel® IPU Platform F2000X-PL is as follows:
+The current implementation for the OFS FIM for IPU Platform F2000X-PL is as follows:

-**Table 3-1 Function and BAR Table for OFS for Intel® IPU Platform F2000X-PL**
+**Table 3-1 Function and BAR Table for OFS for IPU Platform F2000X-PL**

 **SoC (IceLake-D)**